-Metal detection testing is a crucial part of the manufacturing and packaging process and should therefore be conducted frequently and with particular care.
-This means making sure that you are using only the best quality test pieces so that you can ensure the most accurate results with every test.
+Metal detection testing is a crucial part of the manufacturing and packaging process.
+Therefore, it should be conducted frequently and with particular care.
+This means making sure that you are using only the best quality test pieces.
+It’s the best way to make certain you get the most accurate results with every test.

-No matter how carefully you maintain your equipment it is almost impossible to avoid regular wear and tear, which can easily lead to contamination.
+Even with carefully maintained equipment, it is impossible to avoid regular wear and tear, which can lead to contamination.
 In order to avoid the often-costly results of that contamination, regular testing is essential.

-There are many different types of metal detectors used in industries such as pharmaceutical packaging, textile manufacturing and food production and each one is vital to maintaining high safety standards.
-Companies are encouraged to develop their own test criteria and thoroughly document all results in order to establish and maintain the viability of their own system.
+There are many different types of metal detectors used in the pharmaceutical, packaging, textile manufacturing and food production industries.
+Each one is vital to maintaining high safety standards.
+Companies must develop their own test criteria and thoroughly document all results to maintain the viability of their systems.

-While the criteria used can vary from one company to another, there are some basic tips all companies can use when it comes to testing their metal detection equipment.
+The criteria used can vary from one company to another.
+There are, however, some basic tips all companies can use when it comes to testing their metal detection equipment.

-First and foremost, metal detection testing should always include sample pieces made from a variety of materials in order to be thorough.
-Samples should include ferrous, non-ferrous and stainless steel items.
+First and foremost, metal detection testing should always include test pieces made from the 3 major metal groups.
+Samples should include ferrous, non-ferrous and stainless steel 316.

 Ferrous metals are those such as steel and iron that can be attracted to a magnet.
 These are generally the easiest metals to detect.
 Non-ferrous metals like copper, aluminum and brass are not magnetic but are nonetheless highly conductive.

 Another important factor in the testing process is how frequently you run tests.
-In order to maintain the best possible safety level at all times it is recommended that you perform tests at every shift change, every product change, and once an hour.
-This may seem like overkill, especially when you consider the cost of testing, but when that is compared to the possible cost that can result from a contaminated product passing through your system, it is really a good tradeoff.
+In order to maintain the best possible safety level at all times, regular testing is required.
+It is recommended that you perform tests at every shift change, every product change and once an hour.
+This may seem superfluous, but when compared to the possible cost resulting from a contaminated product, it is worth the effort.

 The final tip for metal detection testing is making sure that you position the test samples properly.
-In order to get an accurate response, the sample should be positioned so that it passes through the center of the detector, which is usually the least sensitive part of the machine.
+In order to get an accurate response, the sample should be positioned so that it passes through the center of the detector.
+This is the least sensitive part of the machine.
 If the sample can be detected there, it should also be easily picked up in other parts of the detector.